ReactiveX/RxPY/README.md

 # Install

-RxPY runs on [Python](http://www.python.org/) 3.4.
+RxPY v2.x runs on [Python](http://www.python.org/) 3.
 To install RxPY:

 `pip3 install rx`

+For Python 2.x you need to use version 1.6

+`pip3 install rx==1.6.1`

 # Community